 I have two teaching qualifications (Post Graduate Certificate in Education – P.G.C.E. and Diploma in teaching English to Speakers of other Languages – DELTA) along with many years of experience teaching and training.

-I am a member of the Association of Coaching
+I am a member of the Association for Coaching

 Living my values